Home » Recipes » Dessert Recipes » Classic Southern Pecan Pie

 5. Cool for 2 hours on a wire rack before serving.

-6. Serve plain or with a dollop of whipped cream.
+6. Serve plain or with a dollop of whipped cream or a scoop of vanilla ice cream.

 A slice of pecan pie with a scoop of vanilla ice cream.